apptainer/apptainer/INSTALL.md

 ## Building & Installing from RPM

-On a RHEL / CentOS / Fedora machine you can build an Apptainer into rpm packages, and install it from them.
-This is useful if you need to install Apptainer across multiple machines, or wish to manage all software via `yum/dnf`.
+On a RHEL / Fedora machine you can build an Apptainer into rpm packages, and install it from them.
+This is useful if you need to install Apptainer across multiple machines, or wish to manage all software via `dnf`.

 To build the rpms, in addition to the
 [system dependencies](#install-system-dependencies)